 Babies: Got Milk?

-Breast milk, formula or a combination of the two will provide almost every nutrient that your baby needs during its first year.
+Breast milk, formula, or a combination of the two will provide almost every nutrient that your baby needs during its first year.
 Around the six-month mark, your baby should be ready for solid foods like cereal and pureed fruits, vegetables, and meats.
 Introduce a variety of options to your child, one at a time.
 The more foods you introduce to them, the more they may like, and the broader their menu will be.
 A healthy amount of fat is important for a baby’s developing brain, so don’t worry about keeping everything low-fat.
-They key is variety.
+The key is variety.

 From age 3-5 your child is going through growth spurts and so will their appetite.
 Don’t get frustrated when they don’t want to eat or they go through a picky phase.
 Continue to offer them a variety of healthy choices focusing on each of the five food groups.

-Milk is still an important part of a toddler’s diet — the calcium is needed to develop strong, healthy bones and teeth.
+Milk is still an important part of a toddler’s diet — calcium is needed to develop strong, healthy bones and teeth.
 If they don’t like milk or experience lactose-intolerance, try these calcium-rich alternatives: